 Looking for a new pair of headphones?
 Sony will probably be on your list since the firm is on a brilliant run of form at the moment.
 The Japanese giant boasts some of the best headphones on the planet in its arsenal.
 So, whether you're after in-ear, on-ear, wireless or noise-cancelling headphones there should be a pair of Sony headphones for everyone in its current range.

 So what should you look for before buying a pair of Sony headphones?
 Firstly, you need to pick a style (in-/on-/over-ear) and then think about which features you want.
 Do you want a portable pair for commuting or the gym, or are they going to be used mainly at home?
-If you want Bluetooth, be sure to look into battery life.
+If you want Bluetooth and noise-cancelling, be sure to look into battery life.

-Read on for our round-up of the best Sony headphones on the market right now, from all the models we've tested that you can still buy.
+Read on for our round-up of the best Sony headphones for 2020, from all the models we've tested that are still available to buy.